 What Does This Mean to HR Leaders and Recruiters?

-For good reason, this is the wave of the future in recruitment advertising.
-In the consumer world, programmatic media is omnipotent and almost every new marketing campaign has a substantial portion dedicated to utilizing some (if not all) of these technologies.
-Luckily, with the right expertise, any brand - consumer or employer - can leverage these cutting-edge tools in order to advertise more accurately and effectively.
+For good reason, programmatic is the wave of the future in recruitment advertising.
+In the consumer driven world, programmatic media is omnipotent and almost every new recruitment marketing campaign has a substantial portion dedicated to utilizing some (if not all) of these technologies.
+Luckily, with the right expertise, any brand - candidate or employer - can leverage these cutting-edge HR tools in order to advertise jobs more accurately and effectively.

 Look out for Part 2 of this blog series, where I’ll take a deeper dive into the three major components of programmatic media which are of special interest to the Talent Acquisition community: Pay for Performance job advertising, Search Engine Marketing, and Programmatic Digital Brand Ads.
 I hope you’ll find it helpful and informative!